Orientation / Body Assessments

 A client’s posture provides much information regarding the natural state of their tissues.
-Through postural analysis it is possible to determine which areas of their body are under more strain than others, and which muscle groups are causing this strain.
-Any diseases need to be taken into account which will also affect the way in which the training programs are structured, but will also affect decision-making in terms of the type of training suggested by us, for example: whether group or private training would be the better option.
+Through an orientation / body assessment it is possible to determine which areas of their body are under more strain than others, and which muscle groups are causing this strain.
+Any diseases will be taken into account which will not only affect the way in which the training programs are structured, but will also affect decision-making in terms of the type of training suggested by us, for example: whether group or private training would be the better option.

-An individual body & postural assessment is an important consideration, especially if you have a history of injuries & pathologies – or purely for prevention of injury and balanced muscle development.
+An individual orientation / body postural assessment is an important consideration, especially if you have a history of injuries & pathologies – or purely for prevention of injury and balanced muscle development.
 Specific programs are then developed for your needs and goals on an ongoing basis.

 To book your Full Body Posture Analysis contact us...